 Richard Cullen April 2021

+Improve your sales success, don’t leave it in the hands of customers to hit your sales target.
 A critical success factor for all businesses is how good they are at selling.
-Every business is selling something, a product and/or a service, but very few are actually trained in the profession of selling.
-Even more importantly if you cannot measure the performance of a salesperson then you will be blind to uncovering ways to improve that performance.
+Every business is selling something, a product and/or service, but very few are actually trained in the profession of selling.
+Even more important if you cannot measure the performance of a salesperson then you will be blind to uncovering ways to improve that performance.

 Here are seven keys to selling to help you stay on track to even greater business success: